selhorn/oreilly-github-demo/docs/start.md

 ## After you deploy ##

-- If you need to upgrade or change things, you can [update the stack](updating.md).
+- If you need to upgrade or change the deployment, you can [update the stack](updating.md).

-- If you want to remove the solution altogether, [you can].(removing.md)
+- If you want to remove the deployment altogether, [you can].(removing.md)

 ### Help <a name="help"></a>